hippiehunter/dblbook/src/chapter_2/primitives.md

 >    - [ ] i2 and System.Int16
 >    - [ ] i4 and System.Int16
 >
-> 7. When defining a record, when must you include a size for certain synergy types (a,d,i,id)?
+> 7. When defining a record, when must you include a size for certain DBL types (a,d,i,id)?
 >    - [ ] Only when the fields need to be stored in an array.
 >    - [ ] Only when the fields will be processed in a loop.
->    - [ ] When the fields define a memory layout (most of the time).
+>    - [ ] When the fields define a memory layout ((this is most of the time).
 >    - [ ] When the fields are initialized with a certain value.
 >
-> 8. In Synergy DBL, when is the size of parameters and non ^VAL return types determined?
+> 8. In DBL, when is the size of parameters and non ^VAL return types determined?
 >    - [ ] At compile time
 >    - [ ] At runtime
 >    - [ ] When they are initialized